KarMiles/polish-girl-painting/README.md

 ### Graphical content
 - [Monika Curto Fuentes](https://www.instagram.com/polishgirlpainting/) - graphical representations of original art collection used for building this site.

-    Note: Footer on this site is referring to the oryginal artist's Instagram profile.
+    Note: Footer on this site is referring to the original artist's Instagram profile.
 This profile is not part of this project.
 - [Nicepng](https://www.nicepng.com) - favicon.
 - [Coolors](https://coolors.co) - colour palette creation.
 - [Font Awesome](https://fontawesome.com/) - sourcing icons.